sunilangadi2/ceph-ci/doc/dev/developer_guide/running-tests-locally.rst

     and without admin socket and ``LocalCephCluster`` provides methods to set or clear ``ceph.conf``.

+.. note:: vstart_runner.py deletes "adjust-ulimits" and "ceph-coverage" from
+          the command arguments unconditionally since they are not applicable when tests are run on a developer's machine.

+.. note:: "omit_sudo" is re-set to False unconditionally in cases of commands
+          "passwd" and "chown".

+.. note:: The presence of binary file named after the first argument is
+          checked in ``<ceph-repo-root>/build/bin/``.
+If present, the first argument is replaced with the path to binary file.

 .. _test_reconnect_timeout: https://github.com/ceph/ceph/blob/master/qa/tasks/cephfs/test_client_recovery.py#L133
 .. _TestClientRecovery: https://github.com/ceph/ceph/blob/master/qa/tasks/cephfs/test_client_recovery.py#L86
 .. _teuthology: https://github.com/ceph/teuthology